metafizzy/packery/contributing.md

 + A link to your site is **not** a reduced test case.
 + Until you provide a reduced test case, your issue will be closed.

 I realize this guideline may seem a little harsh, but it dramatically helps both of you and me.
-Reduced test cases help you understand your own software and identify the issue at hand.
+Reduced test cases help you identify the issue at hand and understand your own code.
 On my side, they greatly reduce the amount of time spent resolving the issue.